Dean Petrich was born September 15, 1950 in Seattle.

 Also during this period he spent a year seriously

-his calling.
-In addition, he took an in-depth class in foot reflexology.
+studying Swedish massage.
+In addition, he took an in-depth class

-Although he was qualified to take and pass the Washington State exam for
+in foot reflexology.
+Although he was qualified to take the Washington

-a professional massage license, his clowning career was beginning to bloom
+State exam for a professional massage license, his clowning career was

-Dean became the host on a weekly KING TV quiz show called "The Great American
+issues, Dean became the host on a weekly KING TV quiz show called "The

-With his acreage on Whidbey Island and began designing
+With his acreage on Whidbey Island Dean began designing

 and building an idealistically 100% environmentally conscious house using